 Francois Gaascht, BMBB Postdoc Representative, firstname.lastname@example.org

 Francois is a Postdoctoral Researcher in the Biochemistry, Molecular Biology and Biophysics department.
-After several professional experiences in different parts of Europe in the field of drug discovery from natural products, Francois joined the Schmidt-Dannert aboratory to implement and develop a new research project focused on the discovery of new drugs from Midwestern Mushrooms.
+After several professional experiences in different parts of Europe in the field of drug discovery from natural products, Francois joined the Schmidt-Dannert laboratory to implement and develop a new research project focused on the discovery of new drugs and enzymes of biotechnological interest from Midwestern Mushrooms.

 Kellie Agrimson, GCD Postdoc Representative, email@example.com